-A. Adaptive Proxy-based Robust Control
+A. Adaptive Proxy-Based Robust Control

-The objective of this study is to drive the trajectory of the PMA to track the desired trajectory.
-In our proxy-based robust controller, an imaginary object called "proxy", assumed to be where $c_1$ and $c_2$ are positive constants, $x_d$ the desired trajectory, and $x_p$ and x the proxy position and the PMA's displacement, respectively.
+The objective of this article is to drive the trajectory of the PMA to track the desired trajectory.
+In our proxy-based robust controller, an imaginary object called "proxy," assumed to be connected to the physical actuator, is presented.
+Before introducing the APRC, we define the following sliding manifolds: